Audio Function

 ALSA Architecture

 ALSA is the underlying audio architecture and driver core of the Linux system, directly managing and controlling the computer's audio hardware.
-On one hand, it provides native drivers for sound cards, enabling direct reading and writing of physical audio channels (such as external microphones, headphones, and speakers); on the other hand, it provides standardized API interfaces for applications to complete the most basic audio capture and playback.
+On one hand, it provides native drivers for sound cards, enabling direct reading and writing of physical audio channels (such as external microphones, headsets, and speakers); on the other hand, it provides standardized API interfaces for applications to complete the most basic audio capture and playback.
 ALSA is the cornerstone for building all advanced audio services (such as PulseAudio).

-Audio recording
+Audio Recording

 1.External microphone audio recording